wongprom/python_guess_us_states_game/README.md

-Note: Type `Exit` to create csv file
+Note: Type `Exit` in input to create csv file